-(1) Subject to the provisions in this section the owner or owner's agent of any dog, excluding dogs declared dangerous, or other animal impounded pursuant to this chapter of this title may redeem the impounded dog or animal within seventy two hours, exclusive of Sundays and holidays, after notice of the impoundment is given pursuant to YMC 6.20.310, except that the redemption of potentially dangerous dogs is subject to the requirements of sections 6.20.140 through 6.20.144.
+(1) Subject to the provisions in this section the owner or owner's agent of any animaldeg, excluding dogs declared dangerous, or other animal impounded pursuant to this chapter of this title may redeem the impounded dog or animal within seventy-two hours, exclusive of Sundays and holidays, after notice of the impoundment is given pursuant to YMC 6.20.310.
+This section does not apply to the impoundment of a dog declared dangerous, animals impounded as a result of animal cruelty, or an animal impounded as a result of an owner being declared a problem pet owner except that the redemption of potentially dangerous dogs is subject to the requirements of YMC 6.20.140 through 6.20.144.

-(2) (A) Except for animals contemplated by subsection (2)(B) of this section, redemption for each dog may be accomplished by payment to the impounding authority of the amount of fifty dollars for the first impoundment of the same dog during any twelve-month period; and the redemption fee shall increase by increments of twenty-five dollars for each subsequent impoundment of that same dog during that twelve-month period.
-In addition to the redemption fee provided by this subsection, a person redeeming an unlicensed dog shall also pay for and obtain a current city of Yakima dog license before the dog is redeemed.
-In addition to the redemption fee, an additional charge of ten dollars per day shall be imposed for the period of time that the impounded dog is kept in the pound after impoundment, together with the cost for mandatory microchipping, prior to redemption.

-(B) In the case of smaller animals other than dogs not requiring special equipment for transporting the same to the pound, the impounding fee shall be twenty-five dollars, and a charge of not less than ten dollars per day may be imposed by the impounding authority for the care and feeding of such animals.
+- (A) Except for animals contemplated by subsection (2)(B) of this section, redemption for each animal dog may be accomplished by payment to the impounding authority of the amount of one hundred and fifty dollars for the first impoundment of the same animal dog during any twelve-month period; and the redemption fee shall increase by increments of fiftytwenty-five dollars for each subsequent impoundment of that same animaldog during that twelve-month period.
+In addition to the redemption fee provided by this subsection, a person redeeming an unlicensed dog shall also pay for and obtain a current city of Yakima dog license_before redemption. the dog is redeemed.
+In addition to the redemption fee, an additional charge of tentwenty dollars per day shall be imposed for the period of time that the impounded dog is kept in the pound after impoundment, together with the cost for mandatory microchipping, that must be performed prior to redemption. - (B) In the case of smaller aAnimals, other than dogs, not requiring special equipment for transporting the same to the pound, the impounding fee shall be fiftytwenty-five dollars..., aAnd additional -charge of not less than twentyen dollars per day may be imposed by the animal care and control agency impounding authority for the care and feeding of such animals.
 In the case of larger animals requiring special equipment for transporting the same to the pound (any equipment larger than a pickup or panel delivery truck), the basic impounding fee shall be twenty-five dollars; and in the event such an impoundment occurs at any time other than between nine a.m. to five p.m. on weekdays, or between ten a.m. and four p.m. on a Saturday, or if the impoundment occurs on a legal holiday, the impoundment fee shall be forty-five dollars.
 An additional charge of ten dollars per day shall be made for the care and feeding of such animals.